-In the world of banking and FinTech, you might stumble upon a lot of buzzwords.
-If you want to keep up with the latest lingo, here is some vocabulary that will boost your credibility when talking about banking, finances and FinTech.
+In the world of banking and FinTech, you might stumble upon a lot of banking buzzwords and other jargon.
+If you want to keep up with the latest lingo, here is some vocabulary that will boost your credibility when talking about banking, finances, and FinTech.
 Use the words wisely, and to your advantage.

 Bank as a Service (BaaS):

 They help you with payments, give advice, and provide information on all kinds of financial matters.
 Not just during office hours, but anytime, anywhere.